-- (i) the issuance of 17.5 million Common Shares; - (ii) an upfront cash payment of \$10 million; and - (iii) up to \$15-million in future milestone payments related to the advancement specifically of the White Gold Property, payable as follows: - a. \$5-million upon announcement of a preliminary economic assessment; - b. \$5-million upon announcement of a feasibility study; and c. \$5-million upon announcement of a positive construction decision.
+- (i) the issuance of 17.5 million Common Shares; - (ii) an upfront cash payment of \$10 million; and

+- (iii) an obligation to pay up to \$15-million in future milestone payments related to the advancement specifically of the White Gold Property, payable as follows: - a. \$5-million upon announcement of a preliminary economic assessment; - b. \$5-million upon announcement of a feasibility study; and - c. \$5-million upon announcement of a positive construction decision.